 (You can even pre-book your cable car tickets if you want, though you don't have to.)

 In the afternoon, you have a couple of options.
-Either you can continue wandering around the downtown area (Cuba Street is great for people watching, and Courtenay Place is also lively), or you can make a trip out to the Weta Cave in Miramar.
+Either you can continue wandering around the downtown area (Cuba Street is great for people watching, and Courtenay Place is also lively), or you can make a trip out to Weta Workshop in Miramar.

-The Weta Cave is the tourist-facing arm of Weta Workshop and Studios, the place where movie art, effects, and props have been created ever since the Lord of the Rings trilogy put New Zealand on the movie-making map.
+Weta Workshop is the place where movie art, effects, and props have been created ever since the Lord of the Rings trilogy put New Zealand on the movie-making map.
 The behind-the-scenes Weta tour is super interesting even if your aren't a big fan of hobbits and orcs.
 (Book your ticket here.)

 If you're up for one more epic view of the city, you can make your way by car or bus up to the viewpoint atop Mount Victoria around sunset.
 It's almost always super windy at the top, but the views out over Wellington are stunning.